-The Reform command for gateways performs a function which may be necessary in some scenarios.
-This article will outline the processes involved in Reforming a gateway’s network.
+The Reform command for ALTA Gateways performs a function that may be necessary for some scenarios.
+This article will outline the processes involved in reforming a gateway’s network.

-The Reform function has a specific operation in relation to the gateway’s sensor network.
-After a sensor is added to a sensor network through the iMonnit software, the gateway will need to perform a Download Sensor List function in which it downloads all of the sensor ID’s currently on the sensor network in order to authorize the sensors to communicate with the gateway.
-This operation is performed in three scenarios:
+The Reform function has a specific operation with the gateway’s sensor network.
+After a sensor is added to a sensor network through iMonnit, the gateway will need to perform a Download Sensor List function.
+This downloads all of the sensor IDs on the network to authorize the sensors to communicate with the gateway.
+You can perform this operation in three scenarios:

-- Every 12 hours by default (which is configurable to be more frequent if needed).
+- Every 12 hours by default unless you configure a check-in to be more frequent.

 The Download Sensor List function is important as this operation authorizes a sensor to communicate to a gateway.
 If a sensor has not been added to a gateway’s Sensor Network through the software and downloaded onto the gateway’s Sensor List with a Download Sensor List operation, the sensor will not be authorized to communicate with the gateway.
 This is why the order of operation when setting up your devices for the first time can be critical.

 Note: When a gateway’s network is Reformed using Monnit software, the gateway will download the device ID’s in sequential order.
 Therefore devices with ID’s that are sequentially smaller will be placed in an corresponding lower number slot, and devices with larger sequential ID’s will be placed in a higher number slot.

 There are two key functions performed by the Reform command: